sekury/java-concurrency/README.md

 ### Phaser

 Phaser coordinates a variable number of threads, which can register at any time.
-Phaser lets group of threads wait on a barrier.
+Phaser lets a group of threads wait on a barrier.

 [Example](/src/sekury/concurrency/synchronizers/PhaserDemo.java)